ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 To extend **JPetStore** application you need to do the following:

-1. Visit [Twilio](http://twilio.com/) and sign up for a free account and **Buy a Number** with MMS capabilties.

-2. From the IBM Cloud catalog create a **Watson Visual Recognition** service.
+1. Visit [Twilio](http://twilio.com/) and sign up for a free account and **Buy a Number** with MMS capabilties then from the IBM Cloud catalog create a **Watson Visual Recognition** service.

-3. Go to the service credentials page and retrieve credentials for each.
+2. Go to the service credentials page and retrieve credentials for each.

-4. Create two new files **mmsSearch and watson-secrets** and copy the JSON credential to each file.
+3. Create two new files **mmsSearch and watson-secrets** and copy the JSON credential to each file.
 Reference to the [twilio-secrets](https://github.ibm.com/ibmcloud/ModernizeDemo/blob/master/mmsSearch/twilio-secrets) and [watson-secrets](https://github.ibm.com/ibmcloud/ModernizeDemo/blob/master/mmsSearch/watson-secrets) files here.

-5. Create secrets required to access Watson MMS Service and Twilio Service, create secrets for both in Kubernetes using the command:
+4. Create secrets required to access Watson MMS Service and Twilio Service, create secrets for both in Kubernetes using the command:

    ```bash
    # from the directory in which you created these two files